 - In the past 7 days, did you communicate with friends and family using: Answer Options (please indicate all that apply): 1 – Face to Face, 2 – Mobile (voice), 3 – Mobile (SMS), 4 – Landline, 5- Internet (email), 6 – Internet (social networks)

 - In the past 7 days, did you communicate with anyone (please indicate all that apply: Answer Options: 1 – Within walking distance, 3 – In your city/village, 4 – In your province/state, 5 – In your country, 6 – Out of your country

 - Have you ever purchased goods or transferred money using your mobile phone?
 1- Yes, 2- No

 - Have you ever purchased goods or services over the Internet?
 1- Yes, 2- No

 A visualization of a partial subset of the answers was included in the “PopTech: World Rebalancing” iPad app earlier this year.

 The PopTech app provided an opportunity for Global Pulse to begin visualizing some of the results of the survey.
 While the answers that were visualized in the app are not a representative sample (in fact, some countries only yielded less than 50 responses), this exercise was an excellent opportunity to start thinking creatively about how to present the results of the larger survey, in an interactive format.

-A next step for the Global Pulse/Jana collaboration, is to perform a more in-depth analysis on the results to date, and eventually to conduct similar surveys over time in order to map the evolution of trends in well-being over time, continue to establish demographic baseline data (including information about economic status, gender, age, literacy, etc.) and to see what works, what doesn’t work and why.
+The next step for the Global Pulse/Jana collaboration is to perform a more in-depth analysis of the results to date and eventually conduct similar surveys over time in order to map the evolution of trends in well-being over time, continue to establish demographic baseline data (including information about economic status, gender, age, literacy, etc.) and to see what works, what doesn’t work and why.